Teaching

 PUBLIC EDUCATION

 I became an Earth scientist in the first place because I got a job with the Alliance for Aquatic Resource Monitoring, training citizen scientists to monitor the health of their local waterways.
 It took me on trips across state lines to give presentations, lead hands-on trainings, and work with local officials on stream health initiatives.
 This was my “aha!” moment: Putting science into someone’s hands can change their life and their communities for the better!
 The Earth sciences touch our lives viscerally every single day, whether or not we’re attuned to it.
-This planet gives us so much to be grateful for, and I think education is one of the best ways to inspire a spirit of conservation in the general public.
+This planet gives us so much to be grateful for, and I think engagement, alongside education, is one of the best ways to inspire a spirit of conservation in the general public.

 There are a lot of misconceptions out there about how science is done and by whom.
 Maybe more than the actual content of whatever my outreach event is, I want people to take home one lesson: science is done by real people just like you who care deeply about what they do.
 This is why I especially love to get in front of students high school age and below–the leak in the pipeline for minority and minoritized students starts early.
 I want STEM-interested youth to feel excited about continuing their science education and to know that someone is on their side!
 With the right support in their education, anyone can become a more critical consumer of information and even become a scientist themselves!